Speaking of HealthHow safe is your nursery?February 08, 2023

 Sweet potatoes usually take the cake for being a fall superfood.
 Sweet potatoes are high in vitamin A, a vitamin linked to decreasing risks of cancer.

 What may surprise you is the health benefits of your average, everyday potato.

-In the white potato’s defense it’s high in vitamin C, which greatly aids beating those fall/cold-weather colds and boosts your immune system.
-So, remind me again why this is a bad vegetable?
+In the white potato’s defense, it’s high in vitamin C, which greatly aids beating those fall/cold-weather colds and boosts your immune system.

-There’s a reason my mom has been trying to get me to eat spinach since I was a kid, and making me watch Popeye never helped either.
-In light of what dark leafy greens have to offer for health, I finally might willingly eat them.
+There’s a reason your mom tried to get you to eat spinach.
+In light of what dark leafy greens have to offer for health, you might want to willingly eat them.
 The best of the bunch include spinach, kale and collard greens, and here’s why:

-Your pumpkin spice latte maybe be far from healthy, but pumpkins still make the cut for a top superfood.
+Your pumpkin spice latte may be far from healthy, but pumpkins still make the cut for a top superfood.

 The saying goes, an apple a day keeps the doctor away, and there’s a reason doctors encourage you to eat them.
 Though they aren't high in many vitamins, nutritionists argue that they serve as a healthy alternative when you’re reaching for the sweet treats.
 They’re also high in fiber.

-To make the most of our fall superfoods, Dressel recommends this 160 calorie, quick-and-easy-to-make snack to get your essential nutrients and still be a part of the fall spirit.
+To make the most of fall superfoods, try this 160-calorie, quick-and-easy-to-make snack to get your essential nutrients and still be a part of the fall spirit.